rustwasm/wasm-bindgen/DESIGN.md

 }
 ```

-The basic idea of exports is the same in that we'll have shims in both JS and
+The basic idea of imports is the same as exports in that we'll have shims in
-Rust doing the necessary translation.
-Let's first see the JS shim in action:
+both JS and Rust doing the necessary translation.
+Let's first see the JS shim in
+action:

 ```js
 import * as wasm from './foo_wasm';